 This post may contain affiliate links.
 Please see my disclosure policy for details.

-The Pashupatinath temple in Kathmandu, always sparks travellers and tourists interests when they arrive here.
+The Pashupatinath temple in Kathmandu, always sparks travellers and tourists’ interest when they arrive here.

-Apart from being one of the biggest Hindu temple complexes in Nepal, they also perform open cremations at Pashupatinath temple on a daily basis as it’s situated on the Bagmati river.
-A river which is considered holy to Hindus and Buddhists.
+Apart from being one of the biggest Hindu temple complexes in Nepal, they also perform open cremations at the Pashupatinath temple on a daily basis as it’s situated on the Bagmati river.
+A river that is considered holy to Hindus and Buddhists.

 Now, this may put you off as death is a bit of a taboo subject in the West, but I wouldn’t be so quick to skip over it whilst you’re in Kathmandu.

-Here’s a quick guide of what to expect at the open cremation ghats in Pashupatinath temple and my top tips for your visit.
+Here’s a quick guide to what to expect at the open cremation ghats in Pashupatinath temple and my top tips for your visit.